-The AD9516 contains three frequency status monitors that are used to indicate if the PLL reference (or references in the case of single-ended mode) and the VCO have fallen below a threshold frequency.
-A diagram showing their location in the PLL is shown in Figure 54.
+The AD9518 contains three frequency status monitors that are used to indicate if the PLL reference (or references in the case of single-ended mode) and the VCO have fallen below a threshold frequency.
+A diagram showing their location in the PLL is shown in Figure 39.
+The VCO status frequency monitor is also capable of monitoring the CLK input if the CLK input is selected as the input to the N divider.

-The PLL reference frequency monitors have two threshold frequencies: normal and extended (see Table 16).
-The reference frequency monitor thresholds are selected in Register 0x01B[7:5].
-Frequency monitor status can be found in Register 0x01F[3:1].
+The PLL reference frequency monitors have two threshold frequencies: normal and extended (see Table 15).
+The reference frequency monitor thresholds are selected in Register 0x01A The frequency monitor status can be found in Register 0x01F, Bits[3:1].

-Figure 54.
+Figure 39.
 Reference and VCO Status Monitors